hsyuting/smoke-effect-react/README.md

 # What's this

 A simple broken smoke effect react component.
 A step in learning three.js with react.
-Ported from original creator Teo Litto's experiment on codepen https://codepen.io/teolitto/pen/KwOVvL
+Ported from original creator Teo Litto's experiment on codepen https://codepen.io/teolitto/pen/KwOVvL.
+Demo of the use of this component is at https://github.com/hsyuting/smoke-effect-react-demo.

 # Installation